NetComposer/nksip/doc/reference/sending_functions.md

 You case use specific options:
 * `{expires, Expires}`: NkSIP will CANCEL the request if no final response has been received in this period in seconds.
 * `{session_expires, SE}`: NkSIP will automatically start a session timer (according to RFC4028).
 Use SE=0 to disable it.
 If the session timer is active, and a 422 (_Session Interval Too Small_) is received, NkSIP will automatically resend the request updating Session-Expires header.
 * `{prack_callback, Fun}`: If included, this function will be called when a reliable provisional response has been received, and before sending the corresponding PRACK.
-It will be called as `{RemoteSDP, Response, Call}'.
+It will be called as `{RemoteSDP, Response, Call}`.
 If RemoteSDP is a SDP, it is an offer and you must supply an answer as function return.
-If it is `<<>>', you can return `<<>>' or send a new offer.
+If it is `<<>>`, you can return `<<>>` or send a new offer.
 If this option is not included, PRACKs will be sent with no body.

 If you want to be able to _CANCEL_ the request, you should use the `async` option to get the corresponding `RequestId` to use when calling `cancel/2`.

 If a 491 response is received, it usually means that the remote party is starting another reINVITE transaction right now.
 You should call `nksip_response:wait_491/0` and try again.

-The first meta returned value is allways `{dialog_id, DialogId}`, even if the `meta` option is not used.
+The first _meta_ returned value is allways `{dialog_id, DialogId}`, even if the `meta` option is not used.

-### Ack
+### ack
 ```
 ack(DialogId, Opts)
 ```

 After sending an INVITE and receiving a successfully (2xx) response, you must call this function immediately to send the mandatory ACK (unless option `auto_2xx_ack` is used).
-NkSIP won`t send it for you automatically in case of a successful response, because you may want to include a SDP body if you didn`t do it in the INVITE request.
+NkSIP won't send it for you automatically in case of a successful response, because you may want to include a SDP body if you didn`t do it in the INVITE request.

-For sync requests, it will return `ok` if the request could be sent or `{error, Error}` if an error is detected.
-For async requests, it will return `async`.
+For _sync_ requests, it will return `ok` if the request could be sent or `{error, Error}` if an error is detected.
+For _async_ requests, it will return `async`.
 If a callback is defined, it will be called as `ok` or `{error, Error}`.

-### Bye
+### bye
 ```
 bye(DialogId, Opts)
 ```